The rapid pace of technology evolution makes it a challenge for most of us to keep pace.

 Steps 3 & 4 are all about Printing where you will use equipment to materialize and finish your prints.
 Here you are required to choose the printing material, the 3D printing machine and carry out post-processing tasks of supports removal, polishing, etc.

-So the next question would be…How and Where can you learn I 3D Design?
+So the next question would be…How and Where can I learn 3D Design?
 And Where can I print my first design?
 Let’s explore more.

 Learning 3D Design